pikvm/pikvm/docs/faq.md

     <img src="chrome.png" alt="Chrome Blocking" width="400"/>

     You can proceed by typing `thisisunsafe` and Chrome will then load the page.
+Also see [Let's Encrypt](letsencrypt.md) page.

 ??? question "Pressing ESC in full screen mode causes the PiKVM page to close"